mlang-dev/m/README.md

 [![CMake m](https://github.com/ligangwang/m/actions/workflows/cmake-m.yml/badge.svg)](https://github.com/ligangwang/m/actions/workflows/cmake-m.yml)

 # m (mlang)
 mlang is a succinct & expressive general purpose programming language for WebAssembly.
 It aims to support imperative and functional programming paradigms and is designed with zero-overhead abstraction.
-It's a static-typed language with type inference, which means most of time types of variables are not required to be annotated.
+It's a static-typed language with type inference support.

 The mlang is implemented in C without third party library dependency other than C standard libraries.
 The mlang compiler is compiled as a WebAssembly module so it can be run in the browser or other wasm runtime like nodejs and wastime etc. It can compile m codes into another wasm module and run it in the same environment.